 Yesavage took control from there, though, retiring the next 11 hitters until consecutive doubles from Javier Sanoja and another Canadian, Owen Caissie, plated another run in the fifth inning.

 The next frame is when things unravelled.
-Piñango hesitated while tracking down a fly ball in shallow left field and let it drop, allowing Hicks to score from first on a play that should have resulted in the third out.
-However, the inning was extended and after Yesavage walked Jakob Marsee, Sanoja ripped a liner over Piñango’s head for a double that plated two more runs and pushed the Marlins’ lead to 5-1.
+Pinango hesitated while chasing a fly ball in shallow left field and let it drop between him and shortstop Andres Gimenez, allowing Hicks to score from first on a play that should have resulted in the third out.

-The ball came off Sanoja’s bat at 96 m.p.h. with a 57-per cent catch probability, yet Piñango misread it, initially breaking in, then stopping before going back on the ball as it landed on the warning track and bounced off the wall.
+The ball came off Sanoja’s bat at 96 m.p.h. with a 57-per cent catch probability, yet Pinango misread it, initially breaking in, then stopping before going back on the ball as it landed on the warning track and bounced off the wall.

 Yesavage induced a fly ball to centre to mercilessly end the frame and recorded two more outs in the seventh before he was removed from the contest.
-In total, he allowed five runs on five hits across 6.2 innings, walking two and striking out six on a season-high 98 pitches.

-The fact that the right-hander, who was coming off a dominant performance against the Yankees, is stretched out and able to log innings is important for the Blue Jays, given the loss of Cease.
-An MRI showed that his hamstring strain was mild, an encouraging revelation, according to manager John Schneider, but he’ll still likely miss a few starts.
+The fact that the right-hander, who was coming off a dominant performance against the Yankees in New York, is stretched out and able to pitch deep into games is important for the Blue Jays, given the loss of Cease.

 “He wants to pitch,” Schneider said.
 “I think he's being smart about it, too.
 It's the risk-reward of losing him for a long time, as opposed to maybe two (starts).
 That kind of just outweighed it.
-He was smart about it, but definitely disappointed."
+He was smart about it but definitely disappointed.”